 The Academic Robbery

-Shaun Harper and colleagues at the University of Pennsylvania studied Black male athletes at Division I schools (Harper, Williams, & Blackman, Center for the Study of Race and Equity in Education, 2013).
-What they found.
+Shaun Harper and his colleagues at the University of Pennsylvania examined Black male athletes at Division I schools.
+Their results read as nothing short of theft (Harper, Williams, & Blackman, Center for the Study of Race and Equity in Education, 2013).

 - The majority were steered into the easiest majors — programs chosen to avoid interfering with practice, not to build careers